keithasaurus/koda-validate/docs/index.rst

 Koda Validate
 =========================================

-Koda Validate aims to make validation flexible, easy-to-maintain, and fast -- in both performance and development velocity.
-It does this with a type-safe and composable definition of validation.
+Koda Validate aims to make validation flexible, easy-to-maintain, and fast -- fast in both performance and development velocity.
+It does this with a type-safe and composable definition of validation, which treats validation as a normal part of control flow -- i.e. it does not raise exceptions to express validation failures.

-A wide array of validators are provided out-of-the-box, but Koda Validate also attempts allows for straightforward extension to suit whatever validation needs you have.
+A wide array of validation tools are provided out-of-the-box, but Koda Validate also attempts allows for straightforward extension to suit whatever validation needs you have.

 Scalars
 ^^^^^^^